DataDog/integrations-extras/hcp_vault/README.md

 ### Installation

-- Follow the instructions below
+Follow the Configuration instructions below.

-#### Prerequisites
+### Prerequisites
-To configure metrics streaming to Datadog, you will need to have:
 - A production grade HCP Vault cluster
 - Your Datadog region and your [Datadog API key][2]
 - An account with Admin or Contributor [role assigned in HCP][3]

 ### Configuration

-#### Enable Metrics Streaming
+To enable metrics streaming:

-- From the HCP Vault cluster Overview, select the Metrics view.
+1. From the HCP Vault cluster Overview, select the Metrics view.

    ![Metrics Streaming][4]

-- If you have not yet configured metrics streaming before, click Enable streaming.
-Otherwise skip to Step.
+2. If you have not yet configured metrics streaming, click Enable streaming.

-- From the Stream Vault metrics view, select Datadog as the provider.
+3. From the Stream Vault metrics view, select Datadog as the provider.

-- Under Datadog configuration, enter your API Key and select the Datadog site region that matches your existing Datadog environment.
+4. Under Datadog configuration, enter your API Key and select the Datadog site region that matches your Datadog environment.

    ![Choose Provider][5]

-- Click Save.
+5. Click Save.
-**Note**: At this time HCP Vault only supports metrics streaming to one metrics endpoint at a time.
+**Note**: HCP Vault supports metrics streaming to only one metrics endpoint at a time.

-- Once the metrics have been enabled, navigate to Datadog, and enable the integration by clicking Install on the integration tile.
-This will install a sample HCP Vault dashboard, that comes with preset visualization widgets to help make the most of your HCP Vault telemetry.
-You can find the dashboard by searching for “HCP Vault Overview” from the dashboard list.
+6. Navigate to Datadog, and enable the integration by clicking Install on the integration tile.
+This installs a HCP Vault dashboard with widgets that make the most of your HCP Vault telemetry.
+You can find the dashboard by searching for "HCP Vault Overview" in the dashboard list.

 ## Data Collected